TheNathannator/PlasticBand/Docs/Instruments/5-Lane Drums/Xbox 360.md

   - Product ID (left stick Y): `0x0805`
   - Revision (right stick X): `0x0001`

-Guitar Hero kits differentiate themselves from Rock Band kits by holding the left stick click input.
-This conflicts with the second kick pedal input on Rock Band kits, but should be easy to detect when first finding a drumkit.
-The only issue will be if a Rock Band kit user happens to be holding the second pedal as the kit gets detected, which isn't likely but is entirely possible.

-Guitar Hero kits also lack the Force Feedback flag in their capabilities.
+Note that Guitar Hero and Rock Band drums share the same subtype, and can't be distinguished off of that alone.
+The Force Feedback capability flag is used as the distinguisher instead: Rock Band drums set the Force Feedback flag in their capabilities, while Guitar Hero drum kits do not.

 ## Input Info